Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

 - [Using callback mode](#callback-mode)
 - [Edit triggers](#edit-triggers)

-## Release notes for version 1.0.0-beta-24
+## Release notes for version 1.0.0-beta-25

-### Changes in 1.0.0-beta-24
+### Changes in 1.0.0-beta-25
-- Implemented default error messages, MOP-3701.
+- fixes crashes from beta-24 and memory leaks for iOS 12, 13-15 and 16.
-- fix: jumping layout for MOP-3702.
+- Navigation buttons: shadow, font size, weight and icon spacing, MOP-3703.
-- Color and size of thumbs, MOP-3702.
+- Back button styling, MOP-3706.
-- Layout spacing multiple choice, MOP-3713.
+- For iOS 13+, all slide-in forms, including full or partial height, will open as Page Sheet, other forms will open full-screen.

 ### Changes in 1.0.0
 - New native implementation that doesn't require react-native.